red-panda-ci/ci-scripts/README.md

     $ ci-scripts/common/bin/buildApk.sh --sdkVersion=23.0.3 --gradlewArguments="clean assembleDebug"

 Then the script will do the follogint:
-* Build a docker image claled "android-23.0.3", using the Dockerfile located in ci-scripts/docker/android-23.0.3 folder.
+* Build a docker image claled "android-23.0.3", using the Dockerfile located in ci-scripts/common/docker/android-23.0.3 folder.
 * Run the gradlew task "clean assembleDebug" in a docker container with the "android-23.0.3" image base builded in the previous step.

 The script uses the debug.keystore located in the ".android" folder of your home.

-You can run the script from the jenkins pipeline your CI / CD project like in this example:
+You can run the script from the Jenkins pipeline of your CI / CD project like this:

     $ cat Jenkinsfile
     #!groovy